adaminion/harleen/readme.md

 - Added Quinn namespace to hold any business related logic.
 - Added Resources.php in Quinn.
 - Updated ResourcesController index to get montageTable from Resources.php.
+- Changed montagaTable to workingAreaTotal and added basinSeparator param.